How to Get Rid of Dizziness — Natural Remedies for Vertigo Your Doctor Doesn't Know About

 I have been a therapist for over 16 years, but probably 8 years ago I had a sinus infection and somewhere in that time frame I became dizzy, very dizzy.
 I had room-spinning vertigo, when I would sit up from bed, lie down in bed, roll over in bed, tip my head back to wash my hair in the shower, and even though I was a physical therapist, I did not feel comfortable treating this, so again, my doctor gave me a prescription for Meclizine, but I continued to be symptomatic on and off.
 I decided I was going to go to a continuing education course, because my doctor had referred me to an ENT but there was an 8-week waiting period.
 In that time I went to one continuing education course, I came home and started to treat myself and I felt significantly better within 2 or 3 weeks, and this was after having been symptomatic for probably 10 months, on and off, for 10 months.
 It wasn't constant, it wasn't every day, but it was pretty limiting for 10 months of the year.
 I was dramatically improved within just a couple of weeks of doing my own treatment and doing some exercises.

-Kelly: This is going to help so many people, and this is all natural!
-Now I have another friend, who's Mom has Meniere's Disease…
+Kelly: This is going to help so many people, and it's all natural!
+Now I have another friend, whose Mom has Meniere's Disease…

-I am not a physician, I have my Masters in Physical Therapy, I do not diagnose people, that is the role of your doctor, so I would highly encourage everybody, if you are suffering with any of these symptoms, to follow up with your physician, but go in with some questions, maybe with some of this information you now know some more questions to ask, and that is our hope, is that you now have some avenues to seek some relief from your symptoms, but we are not here to diagnose your problem, I do not know your particular medical history, or your particular symptoms.
+I am not a physician, I have my Masters in Physical Therapy, I do not diagnose people, that is the role of your doctor, so I would highly encourage everybody, if you are suffering with any of these symptoms, to follow up with your physician, but go in with some questions, maybe with some of this information you now know, and that is our hope, that you now have some avenues to seek some relief from your symptoms, but we are not here to diagnose your problem, I do not know your particular medical history, or your particular symptoms.
 So you should follow up with your physician, or pursue a physical therapist in your area that specializes in this.
 (End of Transcript)

 A little more info: